 The study employed a narrative literature review method.
 In this study 15 articles were exfratced using Preferred Reporting Items for Systematic Reviews and Meta-Analyses to guide the selection process.
 The data was were analysed using inductive content analysis.
 The findings emphasizes that inclusive education need to be implemented through a multi-level, systemic change rather than piecemeal approaches.
 Success hinges on concerted action through policy development, teacher preparation, access to technology, community involvement, and responsiveness to local contexts.
 Moreover, effectiveness of inclusion can be achieved by means of equity-driven reforms supported by curriculum change and elimination of socioeconomic impediments.
 Data-informed decision-making, international cooperation, and local relevance are essential.
 Besides, inclusive education shlould be founded on equity, justice, and respect for the lived experiences of all learners.
 Therefore, the inclusive education policy needs to be contextualized to local circumstances in order to address the specific cultural, linguistic, and socioeconomic needs of the communities.

-Keywords: Developing Economies, Inclusive Education, Pathways, Quality Education
+Keywords: Developing Economies, Inclusive Education, Pathways, Quality Education.

-INTRODUCTION
+1. INTRODUCTION